Back to articles

 Key Details to Know

-• Eligibility: For undergrads without a bachelor’s; U.S. citizens or eligible non-citizens; maintain academic progress.
+EligibilityUndergraduates without a bachelor’s degree; U.S. citizens or eligible non-citizens; must maintain satisfactory academic progress.

 Action: Track your Pell usage at NSLDS.ed.gov to stay within limits.